-Since you’ll probably need some food to stay standing on your brewery tour, here’s what to know.
-Except for Black Dog Brewery Co, all of the breweries offer some food items.
+Since you’ll probably need some food to stay standing on your brewery tour, you should know that all of the breweries offer some food items.

-Husk and Heyday Beer Co get our vote for best food.
+Choice Bros and Heyday Beer Co get our vote for best food.
 But if you’re looking for snacks or sandwiches, Fortune Favors Beer and Parrotdog Brewery are good options too.
 Just know it’s pretty hard to go wrong.

 >> What are your favorite Wellington breweries?
 Comment below!